Oliver-Mustoe/Oliver-Mustoe-Tech-Journal/tech_journal_backups/SEC-480/Milestone Bare Metal 1  - ESXi Setup.md

 With this completed, I went back into my ESXi Host client, selected the “Networking” menu from the sidebar > selected “Virtual switches” where I setup the following virtual switch “480-WAN” and pressed “ADD”:
 ![image](https://user-images.githubusercontent.com/71083461/213768469-7d361e88-1ae7-4113-aa42-26a7d9b90cec.png)
-NOTE: Removed the Uplink
+**NOTE:** Removed the Uplink

 Then I added the following port group to my “480-WAN” virtual switch by, in the “Networking” menu, going to the “Port groups” section, selecting "Add port group" and setting the options below for a group called “480-WAN”.
 After I would click “ADD”:
 ![image](https://user-images.githubusercontent.com/71083461/213768601-525aed86-533c-49b4-a55d-c3bfe6a57826.png)

-With this completed, I was able to select the created WAN from the “Virtual switches” category in networking and see the following:
+With this completed, I was able to select the created switch from the “Virtual switches” category in networking and see the following:
 ![image](https://user-images.githubusercontent.com/71083461/213768655-57553fc4-6d3d-4ce8-b90c-b053d06b37a0.png)

 Reflection:
 Having never worked with ESXi before this, learning about basic datastores and the beginning of networking was very interesting.
 A major note I have about this step is that a lot of the actions I made can be accomplished by right clicking on the sidebar and selecting one of the options.
 As I move through the course, I will make sure to explore this as it might be faster than going into the menu/category.
-The introduction to networking I worked on during this step was also very enlightening, even though I don't fully understand the virtual switches/port groups yet.
+The introduction to networking during this step was also very enlightening, even though I don't fully understand the virtual switches/port groups yet.
 I will later research to resolve the ambiguity for myself!

 # 480-fw

 From inside the “Virtual Machines” menu, I selected the “Create / Register VM” option > then I selected the default creation type, and gave the VM the name “480-fw” and set the following options.
 Clicked “NEXT”:
 ![image](https://user-images.githubusercontent.com/71083461/213783986-3f50750a-c30f-444d-96b1-cd95c35b5b95.png)

-NOTE ABOUT COMPATIBILITY: Even though the ESXi host I am working on is ESXi 8, it is recommended to set the compatibility to the lowest common denominator among a group of ESXi hosts (like if you have a mix of 6,7 and 8s, you would choose 6) to not have hardware compatibility issues.
+**NOTE ABOUT COMPATIBILITY:** Even though the ESXi host I am working on is ESXi 8, it is recommended to set the compatibility to the lowest common denominator among a group of ESXi hosts (like if you have a mix of 6,7 and 8s, you would choose 6) to not have hardware compatibility issues.

 Then I selected datastore2 as the storage for the VM.
 Clicked “NEXT”:
 ![image](https://user-images.githubusercontent.com/71083461/213784055-c9721035-b5c0-437f-8fdd-44c8e3aeee12.png)